Social class: Education

+Nevertheless, certain actions developed in schools, known as Successful Educational Actions, can avoid the continuation of this class divide, improving the outcomes of students and increasing their future employability.

 In the UK, the educational consequences of class position have been discussed by scholars inspired by the cultural studies framework of the CCCS and/or, especially regarding working-class girls, feminist theory.
 On working-class boys, Paul Willis' 1977 book Learning to Labour: How Working Class Kids Get Working Class Jobs is seen within the British Cultural Studies field as a classic discussion of their antipathy to the acquisition of knowledge.
 Beverley Skeggs described Learning to Labour as a study on the "irony" of "how the process of cultural and economic reproduction is made possible by 'the lads' ' celebration of the hard, macho world of work."

 Health and nutrition

 A person's social class often affects their physical health, their ability to receive adequate medical care and nutrition and their life expectancy.

 Lower-class people experience a wide array of health problems as a result of their economic status.
 They are unable to use health care as often and when they do it is of lower quality, even though they generally tend to experience a much higher rate of health issues.
 Lower-class families have higher rates of infant mortality, cancer, cardiovascular disease and disabling physical injuries.
 Additionally, poor people tend to work in much more hazardous conditions, yet generally have much less (if any) health insurance provided for them, as compared to middle- and upper-class workers.